bmdahmen/SekurBot/README.md

 # SekurBot
-SekurBot is a botnet framework that allows a master to store files on a bot-network, such that no bot has the original file (or binary of the file), and not neccesarily every bot that was shared with is neccesary in order to retrieve the file.
+SekurBot is a botnet framework that allows a master to store files on a bot-network, such that no bot has the original file, and not neccesarily every bot is neccesary in order to retrieve the file.
 To accomplish this feat, SekurBot utilizes a cryptographic algorithm known as [Shamir's Secret Sharing ](http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), where a secret (in the form of a number) is divided into parts, giving each participant its own unique part(number), where some of or all of the parts are needed to reconstruct the secret.

-For example, if I would input the number 169 to Shamir's Algorithm requesting to split the number 6 ways such that only 4 are neccesary to recreate the number, Shamir might return the following 6 numbers: shamer_split(num=169,split=6,retrieve_num=4) = [153,3852,1502,45,295,2456]
+For example, if I would input the number 169 to Shamir's Algorithm requesting to split the number 6 ways such that only 4 are neccesary to recreate the number, Shamir might return the following 6 numbers:
+shamer_split(num=169,split=6,retrieve_num=4) = [153,3852,1502,45,295,2456]

 Later, in order to retrieve the number 169, Shamir only requires any combination of 4  out of the original six numbers: